BeNeuroLIN/Praktikum/README.md

   Section8: Save all plots on the hard drive.<br/>
   Section9: Save all plots on the hard drive.<br/>

+Please share all folders (including all MATLAB-generated csv files) with all other groups, so that you can plot sleep and waking activity against the control group for better comparison.<br/>

 ### Jupyter Lab
 Start miniconda, activate your sleep_environment and start Jupyter Lab.<br/>

+## Optomotor response (OMR) Anaysis
+### PyCharm
+#### Exp_info.py
+Make sure every group has data from the control group and one treatment group.
+Please analyse and compare the control against one treatment group.
+Copy exp_info.py from Github into the folder containing your raw OMR data.
+Open the file using PyCharm.<br/>
+Determine the python interpreter for the project: <br/>
+  Click on the four lines in the top left corner --> Settings --> Project 2.OMR_anaysis -->Python Interpreter --> Add interpreter --> Local Interpreter -->conda environment --> Under "Use existing environment": select the OMR environment
+Adjust the **date**, **animals** and **trials** in the exp_info file. <br/>
+Sort the fish into the correct treatment groups.
+The numbering starts with 0.<br/>
+Run the file under right click --> **RUn**.<br/>
+Copy the **codes** folder into the same directory as your OMR folder.
+Run